 Founded in 1832, Skullyville was one of Oklahoma’s oldest, most important towns.
-Throughout its brief but turbulent existence, Skullyville served as the capitol of the Choctaw Nation, was a key stop on the renowned Butterfield Stage Route, was ravaged by the bloody Civil War, and was known as a cultural and educational center.
+Throughout its brief but turbulent existence, Skullyville served as the capital of the Choctaw Nation, was a key stop on the renowned Butterfield Stage Route, was ravaged by the bloody Civil War, and was known as a cultural and educational center.

-Located just three miles to the east of Spiro, Oklahoma, virtually nothing remains of this once bustling pre-statehood town.
+Located just three miles east of Spiro, Oklahoma, virtually nothing remains of this once bustling pre-statehood town.
 Besides the old Skullyville cemetery, visitors to the old Skullyville site are left only with faded stories.

 Even though all that remains of Skullyville are ghosts of a bygone era, it is an area rich in history and laced with legends.
-Tales of buried gold abound, while the bones of displaced soldiers creep through the crowded woods at night.
+Tales of buried gold abound while the bones of displaced soldiers creep through the crowded woods at night.
 Visions of the optimistic traveler as they begin their journey from Ft.
 Smith towards the untamed lands of California seem to encroach on reality.
 Still, this historic site captures the energizing spirit of Indian Territory.
 This is the story of Skullyville.

 The Birth of Skullyville